Image Tools

 Can I use the result in a comic panel?

-Yes, especially if you reserve text space and review the image for crop, focal point, and panel role.
+Yes, especially when you reserve text space and review the crop, focal point, source fidelity, and panel role before adding captions or speech bubbles.

 How do I keep the image recognizable?

-Specify which source details should stay: pose, face angle, clothing, prop, or background layout.
+Specify the source details that should stay: pose, face angle, expression, clothing, prop, lighting, or background layout.